Safe Cookware: How To Choose The Healthiest Cookware

-The problem is that aluminum is a highly reactive metal and once applied to any heat, this metal can leach into food.
+Some say that anodized aluminum does not leach into food but the problem is that aluminum is a highly reactive metal and once applied to any heat, this metal can leach into food.

-Aluminum has been linked to serious neurological disorders, Alzheimers and breast cancer.
+Aluminum has been linked to serious neurological disorders, Alzheimer’s, and breast cancer.

-Aluminum is also in our food supply, personal care products and even common pharmaceutical drugs.
+Aluminum is also in our food supply, personal care products, and even common pharmaceutical drugs.
 Most people are already burdened by this heavy metal abundantly found in the environment.

 Ceramic Coated cookware